fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 Features required from hardware
 -------------------------------
 * Applicable to KR C2 / KR C3
+* KRC4 controller is a Windows based computer and the teach pendant is a remote desktop of that computer
 * Are there requirements that other vendors' robots might not meet?